XKMR/verySimpleNodeJSPhysics/README.md

 <br/> performance may vary, weirdly, mostly based on what terminal you use
 # usage of web mode
 to use the web mode you have to set the "reportToWeb" to true, and it is recommended to set "drawCompatibleForWeb" to true.<br/>
-you can also change the characters used to draw to whatever you want.
+you can also change the characters used to draw to whatever you want.<br/>
+to access the output you need to run the file "SERVER/server.js"<br/>
+then you can go to the URL "localhost:3000", you can change the port by changing it in both of the JS files.
 # graphs generated using the output data
 <img src="screenshot1.png" alt="Screenshot">